p2k3m/NovaPDFReader/README.md

 Continuous integration now provisions a synthetic stress PDF with 32 pages that mix large, panoramic, and extreme aspect ratios to exercise Pdfium rendering paths.
-Instrumentation tests open and render multiple locations within the document to ensure the viewer can handle atypical source material, while the workflow fails fast if logcat reports an Application Not Responding dialog or a fatal crash for `com.novapdf.reader`.
-The workflow also verifies that the `LargePdfInstrumentedTest` suite executed so regressions cannot skip the heavy document coverage silently.
-To reproduce the checks locally, run `./gradlew connectedAndroidTest` on an emulator or device and inspect `adb logcat` for `ANR in com.novapdf.reader` or fatal exception entries.
+Instrumentation tests now open portrait, landscape, tall infographic, and ultra-wide panorama variants of the document to ensure the viewer can handle atypical source material.
+The workflow also fails fast if logcat reports an
+Application Not Responding dialog or a fatal crash for `com.novapdf.reader`.
+The workflow verifies that the `LargePdfInstrumentedTest` suite executed without being skipped so regressions cannot silently avoid the heavy document coverage.
+To reproduce the checks locally, run
+`./gradlew connectedAndroidTest` on an emulator or device and inspect `adb logcat` for `ANR in com.novapdf.reader` or fatal exception entries.